firepunch/firepunch/README.md

 ### Hi, I'm Mirim! 👋

-I'm an engineer trying to learn as naturally as breathing. 🌬
+I'm a software engineer trying to learn as naturally as breathing. 🌳

 Some things I've built: